Territorial Defence Force (Poland): History

-The Territorial Defence Force is a planned reserve component of Poland's military.
+The Territorial Defence Force is a planned reserve component of Polish Armed Forces.
 A similar, identically named organization had existed in the country since 1965, but was disbanded in 2008 as part of a modernization program.
-The re-creation of the Territorial Defence Force was first announced in 2015 in reaction to the war in Donbass and concern that Poland's existing military would be ill-equipped to confront an adversary under similar conditions of low-intensity conflict.
+The re-creation of the Territorial Defence Force was first announced in 2015 in reaction to the war in Donbas and concern that Poland's existing military would be ill-equipped to confront an adversary under similar conditions of low-intensity conflict.
 According to government officials, public reception to the idea was positive with 11,000 persons registering interest in joining the force within the first few months after the initial announcement.
-The program was subsequently formalized with the signing of "a new document concerning the functioning of the territorial defense concept" by Minister of Defence of Poland Antoni Macierewicz in a ceremony held at Warsaw's Waldemar Milewicz General Secondary School on April 27, 2016.
+The program was subsequently formalized with the signing of "a new document concerning the functioning of the territorial defense concept" by Minister of Defence of Poland Antoni Macierewicz in a ceremony held at Warsaw's Waldemar Milewicz General Secondary School on 27 April 2016.
+The force was formally established on 1st of January, 2017.

-On May 21, 2017 in Bialystok, Lublin and Rzeszow took place the first military oath in the history of WOT.
+On 21 May 2017 the first military oath in the history of WOT took place in Białystok, Lublin and Rzeszów.

 On the basis of Decision No. 140 / MON of the Minister of National Defense of 28 June 2017, TDF was declared the successor to the traditions of the Home Army National Command (1942–1945) of the Second World War, while being the de facto successor to the heritage of its forebears.